 Why does this error occur?
 Check the following section to learn the causes.

+Part 1.
 Common Causes of “Please Insert a Disk into Removable Disk”

 Here are some possible reasons for this error.

-To fix this error, keep reading the following section.
+To fix this error, keep reading.

 Before dealing with the “Please insert a disk into USB drive” error through the advanced methods, recover your data first.